Gumball2415/palgen-persune/README.md

 This script requires `numpy` for arrays and matrix math.

-This script requires `colour.models` for colorimetry operations.
+This script requires `colour.models` library for linear light functions and `colour.plotting.diagrams` library for CIE 1931 colorimetry diagrams.

 This script requires `matplotlib` for graphs.